+Audience

-Audience This guide is intended for firewall administrators.
-It assumes familiarity with UNIX system administration, networking and basic firewall concepts.
+This guide is intended for firewall administrators.
+It assumes familiarity with UNIX[®] system administration, networking and basic firewall concepts.
 System administrators should be familiar with TCP/IP, domain name service, sendmail, and router configuration.
-Consult your local library, bookstore, network resources, and IRIX administrator for additional references.
-About This Guide This guide is comprised of three parts and contains the following chapters: Part 1, "Introducing the Gauntlet Firewall," presents the initial information about the firewall. • Chapter 1, "Understanding Firewalls," presents an overview of what firewalls are and why they are important.
-It presents an overview of how the Gauntlet firewall system works.
-Part 2, "Configuring and Using Proxies," explains how to configure the various applications and proxies. • Chapter 2, "Managing SMTP Services," explains what the SMTP proxy does and how it works.
-It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for mail applications. • Chapter 3, "Managing POP3 Services," explains what the POP3 proxy does and how it works.
-It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for mail applications.

-- Chapter 4, "Managing Terminal Services," explains the types of terminal service applications that the Gauntlet firewall supports.
+Consult your local library, bookstore, network resources, and IRIX[TM] administrator for additional references.

+About This Guide

+This guide is comprised of three parts and contains the following chapters:

+Part I, "Understanding the Gauntlet Internet Firewall," presents the initial information about the firewall.

+• Chapter 1, "Understanding the Gauntlet Firewall," presents an overview of what firewalls are and why they are important.
+It presents an overview of how the Gauntlet[TM] firewall system works.

+Part II, "Configuring and Using Proxies," explains how to configure the various applications and proxies.

+- Chapter 2, "Managing SMTP Services," explains what the SMTP proxy does and how it works.
+It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for mail applications. - Chapter 3, "Managing POP3 Services," explains what the POP3 proxy does and how it works.
+It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for mail applications. - Chapter 4, "Managing Terminal Services," explains the types of terminal service applications that the Gauntlet firewall supports.
 It explains what the TELNET and Rlogin proxies do and how they work.
-It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for the terminal applications. - Chapter 5, "Managing FTP Services," explains what the FTP proxy does and how it works.
+It presents instructions for configuring the

+Gauntlet firewall, as well as required and potential configuration steps for the terminal applications.

+- Chapter 5, "Managing FTP Services," explains what the FTP proxy does and how it works.
 It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for the FTP application.
-It also includes notes on running an anonymous FTP server. - Chapter 6, "Managing World Wide Web Services," explains the types of information services the Gauntlet firewall supports.
+It also includes notes on running an anonymous FTP server. - Chapter 6, "Managing Gopher and WWW Services," explains the types of information services the Gauntlet firewall supports.
 It explains what the HTTP proxy does for HTTP, SHTTP, SSL, and Gopher proxies and how it works.
-It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for these applications. - Chapter 7, "Managing X Window System Services," explains what the X11 proxy does and how it works.
+It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for these applications. - Chapter 7, "Managing X Window Services," explains what the X11 proxy does and how it works.
 It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for the X11 applications. - Chapter 8, "Managing LP Services," explains what the lp proxy does and how it works.
-It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for lp. - Chapter 9, "Managing News and Other TCP Services," explains the types of News and network services the Gauntlet firewall supports.
+It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for lp. - Chapter 9, "Managing NNTP and General TCP Services," explains the types of News and network services the Gauntlet firewall supports.
 It explains what the plug proxy does and how it works.
 It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for the News and network applications. - Chapter 10, "Managing Information Services on the Firewall," explains what the Info Server does and how it works.
-It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for the Info Server.
+It presents instructions for configuring the Gauntlet firewall, as well as required and potential configuration steps for the Info Server. - Chapter 11, "Managing RealAudio Services," describes the RealAudio proxy that securely handles requests to listen to audio data.

-Part 3, "Administering Gauntlet Firewall Services," presents information on the other administrative tasks for the Gauntlet firewall.
+Part III, "Administering General Gauntlet Firewall Services," presents information on the other administrative tasks for the Gauntlet firewall.